From Chenghuang Miao to Zhenru: a photo collection of historic areas of Shanghai I've seen within the last month or so.

 Together with Longhua, this is my favorite Shanghai temple.
 Its roots go back to 1320, and while it is mostly rebuilt, there's still the oldest surviving framed construction in Shanghai, plus a neat square pagoda.
 And since it sits relatively far from the city center, I saw more monks and locals during my visit than tourists.

-Technically, this isn't Shanghai anymore - it is in Suzhou's Prefecture.
-To be fair though, it is like one km / less than a mile from Shanghai's city limit - so I've put it here as well.
-Zhouzhuang claims that it is China's number one water town; but, some locals told me that every other attraction tries to declare themselves as "China's #1".
+Technically, this is in Suzhou's Prefecture.
+But as it is around one km / less than a mile from Shanghai's city limit, I decided to include it here as well.
+Zhouzhuang claims that it is China's number one water town; but, some locals told me that every other attraction tries to declare itself as "China's #1".
 Therefore, it is probably as reliable as when a photographer goes with the title "award-winning."
 Either way, it has well-preserved ancient structures, so whatever its status is, it's a great place to see.

-In fact, the oldest surviving houses are from the 11th century, and bridges from the 14th.
-It is a large area with vivid life, so observing people around is as interesting as the buildings themselves.
-The only downside of my visit was my tight schedule - I wish I had more time..
+The oldest surviving houses are from the 11th century, and bridges are from the 14th.
+It is a large area with vivid culture, so observing people around is as interesting as the buildings.
+The only downside of my visit was my tight schedule – I wish I had more time..